 Tape paper down and tape label on.

-Ours are pretty similar to Momma Owl’s.
-I like that they made a collection of tubes with a variety of constellations and kept them together in a shoe box for later use.
+Ours are similar to Momma Owl’s.
+They made a collection of tubes with a variety of constellations and kept them together in a shoe box for later use.

 Kids Activities Blog had square constellation cards to hold in front of the tube, so you could use the same tube for multiple constellations.